On this page:

 There is no limit on the number of applications you may submit.
 Note: If you plan to submit more than one application to CORE, you must complete a separate application form and provide payment for each design research study being submitted.

 What elements are required in the application?

-Refer to the 2018 CORE Application Brochure for the full list of questions, which you may use to prepare your application off-line.
-The main sections of the application form include: payment verification; declaration of integrity; study identification; applicant information; study team information; study description; study budget and funding source, plus any additional non-monetary investments (if applicable); research rigor questions; research value questions; and the option to upload additional content (i.e., graphics to help describe the study).
+Refer to the 2020 CORE Application Brochure for the full list of questions, which you may use to prepare your application off-line.
+The main sections of the application form include: declaration of integrity; study identification; payment; applicant information; study team information; study description; study budget and funding source, plus any additional non-monetary investments (if applicable); research rigor questions; research value questions; and the option to upload additional content (i.e., graphics to help describe the study).